-Mutual authentication allows cluster members to have their keystores and the Management Center to have its truststore so that the Management Center can know which members it can trust.
+You can configure Management Center to require mutual authentication.
+With this setup, any client (be it a Web browser or an HTTP client such as curl) needs to present their TLS certificate and the Management Center needs to have its truststore configured so that the Management Center can know which clients it can trust.
 To enable mutual authentication, you need to use the following command line parameters when starting the Management Center: